rcc11/4chan-sounds-player/README.md

 - `add-button` - Open the file input to add local files.
 - `reload-button` - Reloads the sounds from the thread to add any missing files.
 Useful if you change the allowed hosts or filters but generally all sounds should already be added.
 - `view-menu-button` - Open the view menu dropdown to switch between views.
-- `menu-button` - Open the player (image/playlist) view.
 - `settings-button` - Open/close the settings.
 - `threads-button` - Open/close the threads search view.
 - `tools-button` - Open/close the tools view.
 - `close-button` - Hide the player.
-- `menu-button` - Open the dropdown menu for the sound.

 __4chan X Header Controls__